jelias/jelias.github.io/about.md

 I'm an Interaction Designer passionate about people, complex problems, and abstract ideas.
 I grew up in the [Midwest](https://en.wikipedia.org/wiki/Northbrook,_Illinois) and graduated from the [University of Washington](https://art.washington.edu/design/interaction-design-bdes) in 2020.
 My past work includes collaborations with Google, IDEO, and Short of the Week.

-Complimenting design, my passions in film and writing have opened my world and provided an opportunity to communicate ideas and powerful emotions.
+Complimenting design, my passions in filmmaking and writing have opened my world and provided an opportunity to communicate ideas and powerful emotions.
 At the core, storytelling, and designing, is what I do.
 Outside, I love to bike, climb, snowboard, (the list goes on) as much as possible to [clear my head, slow down, and focus](https://web.stanford.edu/~cbross/Ecospeak/wildernessletter.html).

 Please feel free to [reach out](mailto&#58;%6Aa%&#54;&#51;obee&#37;&#54;C&#37;6&#57;&#37;61s&#64;gm&#37;61%69&#108;&#46;co&#37;6D)—whether you just want to chat or are interested in working together!
 I am always happy to talk :).
 My resume is available [here](/assets/Elias_Resume_Jan_2020.pdf).